-Thematic Area Overload Indicators Impacts on Natural Environment 1) Air pollution - 2) Tons of waste produced yearly compared with national data Impacts on Economy Level of commercial rent Impacts on Housing Conditions Average housing rent/income ratio compared with national data Congestion of Transport System Average commuting time to work Social Disintegration One person households Sociological and Psychological Number of persons with mental Consequences disease Consequences of Impacts on Life expectancy Physical Health Demographic Consequences Fertility rate Danger to Life Violent crimes Accessibility/Availability of Public Average duration of waiting lists Services for surgery in hospitals Impacts on Participation Electoral participation Congestion of Administration Average duration of civil proceedings Subjective Contentment Degree of satisfaction Public Opinion/Image of the City City image in national media
+Impacts on Natural Environment 1) Air pollution - 2) Tons of waste produced yearly

+compared with national data

+Impacts on Economy Level of commercial rent

+Impacts on Housing Average housing rent/income

+Conditions ratio compared with national

+data

+Congestion of Transport Average commuting time to

+System work

+Social Disintegration One person households

+Sociological and Number of persons with

+Psychological Consequences mental disease

+Consequences of Impacts on Life expectancy

+Physical Health

+Demographic Consequences Fertility rate

+Danger to Life Violent crimes

+Accessibility/Availability of Average duration of waiting

+Public Services lists for surgery in hospitals

+Impacts on Participation Electoral participation

+Congestion of Administration Average duration of civil proceedings

+Subjective Contentment Degree of satisfaction

+Public Opinion/Image of the City City image in national media

-6. Towards a list of optimal centrality indicators
+2.6 Towards a list of optimal centrality indicators

-As has been repeated and documented in various parts of the research report, the Actvill Research involved a variety of approaches and methodologies to test, in different national contexts,7 viable city-effect and overload indicators.
+As has been repeated and documented in various parts of the research report, the Actvill research has involved a variety of approaches and methodologies to test viable city-effect and overload indicators, in different national contexts.10

-We also specified that despite this variety, a "core" set was roughly adopted in all cases, with the necessary adaptation to fit in the existing data systems (Table 1).
+We have also specified that despite this variety, a "core" set was roughly adopted in all cases, with the necessary adaptation to fit in the existing data system (Table 1).

-It is not difficult, therefore, to "squeeze" out of this investigation, an ideal list of indicators to propose for utilisation at a European scale.
-What has proved to be really difficult - but indispensable, however - is to provide these indicators with corresponding standards for their values, as reference parameters for their application.
+It is not difficult, therefore, to "squeeze" out of this investigation, an ideal list of indicators to propose for utilization at a European scale.
+What truly proved to be really difficult - but indispensable, was to provide these indicators with corresponding standards for their values, as reference parameters for their application.

-The fact that we are working a) in a decision-structured context and b) searching for appropriate territorial dimensions, both qualifies and makes our endeavour harder for quite patent reasons.
-In fact, by looking for optimality within specific - in the process of being designed - territorial limits, we are precluded from merely "incremental" solutions (i.e.: the higher the number of public libraries the better, or the higher the number of specialised doctors per head of population the better, etc.), because these are generally at the roots of overload phenomena, since they attract an additional load of population from less served areas.
+The fact that we are working a) in a decision-structured context and b) searching for appropriate territorial dimensions, both qualifies and makes our endeavor harder for quite patent reasons.
+In fact, by looking for optimality within specific - in the process of being designed - territorial limits, we are precluded from merely "incremental" solutions (i.e.: the higher the number of public libraries the better, or the higher the number of specialized doctors per head of population the better, etc.), because these are generally at the roots of overload phenomena, since they attract an additional load of population from less served areas.